-We can complete the MPS and MPO representations for vectors and operators in a function space, with operations that allow us to implement linear algebra algorithms.
-The first operations are the scalar product between states $\braket{\psi|\xi}$ (Figure\ \ref{fig:mps}(b)) and the matrix elements of an operator between possibly different states $\braket{\psi|O|\xi}$.
-When $\psi$, $\xi$ and $O$ are expressed as tensor networks, these operations become contractions of quasi-2D arrangements of tensors.
-These contractions---which enable us to compute distances between vectors and projections and transformations of states---are stable if the MPS and MPO are in canonical form, and are only limited by the finite precision of the computer.
+The MPS and MPO representations are completed with four primitives to implement arbitrary linear algebra algorithms.
+The first operations are the scalar products $\braket{\psi|\xi}$ (Figure\ \ref{fig:mps}(b)) and $\braket{\psi|O|\xi}$.
+When $\psi$, $\xi$ and $O$ are expressed as tensor networks, these become contractions of quasi-2D tensor lattices.
+These contractions enable the computation of distances and projections and transformations of states.
+They are stable if the MPS and MPO are in canonical form~\cite{Cirac2021}, in which case they are only limited by the computer's finite precision.

-While scalar products are numerically exact operations, computing the action of an MPO onto a state $O\ket{\psi}$ (Figure\ \ref{fig:mps}(c)) or estimating a linear combination of two vectors $\alpha\ket{\psi} + \beta\ket{\xi}$ are tasks that, when implemented naively, can lead to a polynomial increase in the tensors sizes.
-We address this in a canonical way, defining these problems as optimization tasks, searching for the MPS that has a bounded tensor size, and which best approximates either computation.
-As described in\ \ref{app: truncation}, we minimize the distance to
+The next two operations involve the action of an MPO onto a state $O\ket{\psi}$ (Figure\ \ref{fig:mps}(c)) and estimating a linear combination of two vectors $\alpha\ket{\psi} + \beta\ket{\xi}$.
+These are tasks that, when implemented naively, lead to a polynomial increase in the tensor size.
+A canonical strategy is to define both tasks as optimization problems, searching for the MPS that best approximates either computation